 Sports Mouthguards in Owens Cross Roads, AL

 Dr. Duling begins treatment by creating dental impressions of the teeth.
 These impressions are used as a template for the mouthguard.
-She works with a dental lab that fabricates the mouthguards.
+She works with a dental lab that fabricates mouthguards.
 When complete, Dr. Duling ensures that the mouthguard fits comfortably.

 Mouthguards should be cleaned regularly with an antibacterial solution or soap and water.
 Cleaning sports mouthguards also keeps them fresh and fights off infection-causing bacteria.
 We will provide you with a case for your mouthguard.